-Despite the Fitness Industrial Complex’s continue advancement with bands, bags, and machines, the best at-home workouts can still be achieved with a humble pair of dumbbells.
+Despite the Fitness Industrial Complex’s continued advancement of bands, bags, and machines, the best at-home workouts can still be achieved with a humble pair of dumbbells.
 Granted, it’s not as sexy as a CrossFit pull-up rack, a Pilates Reformer, or a brand-new stationary bike accompanied by a too-cheerful trainer yelling encouragement.
 But with a weight in each hand, you’ll be amazed at the burn — and build — that results after a few sets of lunges, curls, and more.
 Dumbbell workouts are beginner-friendly, low-tech, and, compared to just about every other fitness trend, relatively inexpensive.
 (Pro tip: Try browsing Craigslist or Facebook Marketplace for a used pair and save even more.)
 Our favorite dumbbell workouts will yield big results with a mere 30 minutes, two-to-three days a week, and even better, there’s no monthly fee.

 Like any strength workout, you are best off performing this routine with at least one day between sessions to allow your muscles a chance to recover.
 Once you get the hang of the basic moves, try the advanced variation to work your body a little harder.